—Updated July 17, 2020

-Why it’s a mistake to wait until after your pool is complete
+Why waiting until after your pool is complete may be a mistake

 Don’t delay that island barbecue!
-Once construction of a pool and deck is complete, it can be more difficult, stressful, and costly to add features like a built-in grill and to attain your ideal backyard style and function.
+Once construction of a pool and deck is complete, it can be more difficult, stressful, and costly to add features like a built-in grill and achieve your ideal backyard style and function.

-Question: You’re splurging on a new swimming pool and are considering amenities like an island barbeque grill: Do you incorporate the grill at the same time as your pool—even if it stretches your current project budget—or, do you wait until the future to make the additional investment?
+Question: You’re splurging on a new swimming pool and are considering amenities like an island barbecue grill: Do you incorporate this feature at the same time as your pool—even if it stretches your current project budget—or, do you wait to make the additional investment until the future?

-To help you appreciate the benefits of synchronizing pool and grill construction schedules, it’s important to understand the basics of island barbeque configurations and features.
+To help you appreciate the benefits of synchronizing pool and grill design and construction schedules, it’s important to understand the basics of island barbecue configurations and features.

-Styles of island barbeques—and the components with which they can be assembled—run the gamut.
+Styles of island barbecues—and the components with which they can be assembled—run the gamut.

 A simple unit might feature an 18” grill in a modular island with a countertop.
 An upgraded one may include a small sink, mini fridge, and/or an extra counter that forms an L-shaped configuration.

-An elaborate installation might include a wider grill and additional features like a drink chiller, rotisserie, and stovetop burners; it might also be shaded beneath a structure like a gazebo or pavilion.
+An elaborate installation might include a wider grill and additional features such as a drink chiller, rotisserie, and stove-top burners; it might also be shaded beneath a gazebo or pavilion structure.

 Beyond the basic modules and the functional features, there are the aesthetics.
 With an island grill, you have the ability to customize its appearance with various materials for the exterior surfaces.
 For example, you can pick tile for the countertop and stone to cover the sides.